kosacid/Console-Rust-RCON-Port/README.md

-install python then do a
-pip install websockets
-and if you want to istall a discord bot pip install discord
+install python then for windows open a cmd or for linux open a console then type the following commands pip install discord.py pip install python-dotenv pip install websockets

-this is easy to convert to C++ or C# remember to edit your server details
+this is easy to convert to C++ or C# remember to edit your discord details in the .env file and if you want to run the Basic_Console.py or the Listen.py you have to edit the file manualy with the server details
-# Your server details
-    SERVER_IP = "127.0.0.1"
-    RCON_PORT = 29316
-    RCON_PASSWORD = "password"

-for linux just use the command in the console

-python filename.py &
+for windows use the .bat files to strart them for linux just make a start.sh and add the files